RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 $:(_('By saving a change to this wiki, you agree that your contribution is given freely to the world under %s.
 Yippee!') % str(cc0_link()))
 ```

+In this way, only the text is presented to the translators.

 ## Internationalization (i18n) - For translators